 Wonderful vistas from the slopes of Megève

-What makes the whole Megève ski area utterly delightful is the plethora of panoramic vistas stretching to Mont Blanc and the well-groomed and wide pistes, with an abundance of tree-lined runs.
+What makes the whole Saint Gervais and Megève ski area utterly delightful is the plethora of panoramic vistas stretching to Mont Blanc and the well-groomed and wide pistes, with an abundance of tree-lined runs, which help keep snow conditions in Megeve good.
 There’s something really quite Christmassy about skiing through the pine trees on the crisp white snow!

 Après-ski in Megève really does come into its own, with all of those swanky restaurants in often sublime settings, with prices to match.
 After dinner, the infamous Palo Alto night club always draws big crowds who want to dance the night away to world famous DJs like Bob Sinclar, David Guetta and Martin Solveig.
 You can also take a gamble in the casino, or you can head to the very distinguished ‘Les 5 Rues’ jazz club.

 Gourmet Megève – with Michelin stars!

 No talk of Megève would be complete without mentioning gastronomy.
 There are hundreds of very chic eateries in Megève, with perhaps the most celebrated being Emmanuel Renaut’s Flocon de Sel, which boasts three Michelin stars, closely followed by the Le 1920 with two and La Table de l’Alpaga and Le Prima restaurants with one star.

 Boutique shopping and tea rooms

+Megeve has its fair share of ski hire shops as you’d expect in a ski resort, but take a wander around the impossibly pretty village centre in Megève and you’ll see high fashion brands such as Marc Jacobs, Dolce&Gabbana, Prada, Gucci and Colmar in the windows of the very smart boutiques.
 There are also lots of delightful tea rooms and chocolateries where you can sip a cup of Early Grey and watch the world go by.
-Take a wander around the impossibly pretty village centre in Megève and you’ll see high fashion brands such as Marc Jacobs, Dolce&Gabbana, Prada, Gucci and Colmar in the windows of some very smart boutiques.